-My Concerto Grosso (Allegro - Tempo di menuetto - Ostinato - Molto tranquilo - Rondo) is a work I completed early this millennium and performed with the Orchestre de Bourg et des Pays de L'Ain.
+My Concerto Grosso (Allegro - Tempo di menuetto - Ostinato - Molto tranquilo - Rondo) is a work I completed early this millennium and performed with amateur forces.
 At that time it was for two oboes, violin, viola and harpsichord, with strings.
 In 2011, I reworked it, adding a solo cello part and changing the ending.

 The piece begins with baroque-sounding music that quickly gets eroded by alien keys intervening.
 A central section introduces what could be a music-hall tune, but once again the accompaniment is in the wrong key and after a while the orchestra knocks it out, all that remains being one phrase that keeps repeating like an old vinyl stuck in a crack.
 Harpsichord and pizzicato soloists initiate a return to the first part, which ends with a brief but energetic coda.